By J. P. Bone

 “I don’t care,” said I.

-Looking up, I could see my headless body still standing, though unsteady.
-Gazing into the darkness of night, I asked: “Why did you do that?”
+Looking up I could see my headless body still standing, though unsteady.
+I gazed upright into the darkness of night and asked: “Why did you do that?”

 For a moment there was no sound, just the silent cold stillness of death.
 Then an answer: “You said you did not care.”